 The following are my own observations and experiences (20 years experience as an ADI), which will hopefully help you make the right decision.

 (1) Firstly does the potential learner actually need a full driving licence now?

-(a) I received a phone call enquiring about driving lessons from someone who had finished their university course.
+(a) I received a phone call inquiring about driving lessons from someone who had finished their university course.
 They had now returned home and were now looking for a job in their chosen profession.
-Unfortunately after applying for numerous jobs they had been unable to even get any interviews.
+Unfortunately, after applying for numerous jobs they had been unable to even get any interviews.

 Hindsight is a wonderful thing!